 \section{Conclusion}

 In this paper, a class of finite difference methods using the $C_0$-semigroup operator theory for solving the inhomogeneous damped wave equation is presented.
-The stability and consistency of the method in both implicit and explicit methods are proved.
-Test examples are presented, and the results obtained by the method are compared to the exact solutions.
+The stability and consistency of the implicit and explicit methods are proved.
+Test examples are presented, and the results obtained are compared with the exact solutions.
 The comparison certifies that implicit FD-(1,1) gives good results.
 Summarizing these results, we can say the general form of the new finite difference methods has a reasonable amount of calculations and the form is easy to use.
-All results obtained by using MATLAB version 9.7.
+All results are obtained by using MATLAB version 9.7.